Central stability for the homology of congruence subgroups and the second homology of Torelli groups: High connectivity results

 \subsection{Symplectic partial bases complexes}

 In this subsection, we consider the symplectic group analogues of the complexes from the previous section.
-The connectivity results that we establish will later be used to show that $\SI(R)$--modules satisfying a polynomial condition exhibit higher central stability.
+Let $R$ be a PID.
+The high connectivity results discussed here will later be used to show that $\SI(R)$--modules satisfying a polynomial condition exhibit central stability.